International Agricultural Law and Organizations –

 International Agreements

-International agreements, also known as conventional international law, create law for the parties of the agreement.
+International agreements, also known as conventional international law, create law for the parties to the agreement.
 There are a multitude of international agreements relevant to agriculture.
 These agreements attempt to regulate how governments relate to each other on a host of issues.
 Trade agreements are among the most common types of international agreements that contribute to international agricultural law.

 The General Agreement on Tariffs and Trade of 1947 (GATT) was an international agreement covering the sale of goods, including agricultural products.
 However, exemptions and exceptions for agriculture limited its effects.
 In 1994, as a part of negotiations that produced the World Trade Organization (WTO), an Agreement on Agriculture (AA) was reached that defined the trading rules that apply to international agricultural trade.
 The AA also set goals for the liberalization of international agricultural trade.
 Other agreements produced under GATT and the WTO impact international agricultural law, including the Agreement on Sanitary and Phytosanitary Measures (SPS) and the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).
 TRIPS addresses and sets requirements for multiple agricultural and food areas (e.g., geographical indications, use of hormones, new plant varieties, transgenic plants).